Top Tobacco Stocks to Watch

 Although morally reprehensible to many, there is no escaping the fact that tobacco stocks have a long history of providing shareholder value, particularly through the redistribution of excess cash.
 But with smoking in long-term decline, does investing in tobacco companies still make sense?

-Why Invest in Tobacco Stocks?
+Why Invest in Cigarette Stocks?

 Tobacco companies have long been darlings of the stock market and have a reputation for treating their shareholders excellently.

 However, it’s no secret, smoking is in decline, which has led to a long-term downward trend in tobacco share prices.
-Yet if you delve into the financial results of many tobacco companies, you’d be forgiven for not realising they sold a product with dwindling demand.
+Yet if you delve into the financial results of many tobacco stocks, you’d be forgiven for not realising they sold a product with dwindling demand.

 Furthermore, well aware of falling demand for their flagship product, most cigarette manufacturers are pivoting towards non-cigarette products in order to prepare for a future where fewer people smoke.